derrickoswald/CIMApplication/README.md

 (see [CIM users group](http://cimug.ucaiug.org/default.aspx) for additional details) to access Spark Resilient Distributed Dataset (RDD) for each CIM class.

-It thus provides a proof of principle for End-To-End access from a web browser to bespoke big-data applications running on Hadoop.
+It thus provides a proof of principle for End-To-End access from a web browser to bespoke big-data electric distribution applications running on Hadoop.

 # Video